OptimistGuy03/OptimistGuy03/README.md

 - 🎖️ Google IT Support Professional (Coursera)
 - 🎖️ Google Gemini A-Z (Udemy)
 - 🎖️ Web Design for Everybody (Coursera)
-- 🎖️ The Joy of Computing using Python (NPTEL)
 - 🎖️ Computer Communications (Coursera)

 ---